Bergfreunde GmbH Website Privacy Policy

 We process this data once in order to personalise our promotional information to your interests, i.e. to show you information that is as relevant as possible and that matches your interests, as well as to provide you with individual offers tailored to this.

-We also use the data processed in this way to learn more about the demand for our offers and services and the way in which our website and newsletters are used and to improve our offers and services (product development).
+We also use the data processed in this way to learn more about the demand for our offers and services and the way in which our website and email marketing are used and to improve our offers and services (product development).
 Until your objection your Server Log Data is being used for all users generally not personalised for this purpose and linked to the other data, but only pseudonymised; personalised use of the Server Log Data takes place if you have given us consent to do so as part of the consent to cookies.

 If we use technical service providers to operate the database and the analysis, they do not have access to personalised data, but at most to pseudonymised data.